“Maybe that is the difference between pastoral counselors and spiritual directors.

 -Barbara Brown Taylor, Learning to Walk in the Dark

-It’s difficult to explain Spiritual Direction and the tradition behind it because it too easily sounds like mentoring, counseling, or coaching.
+Spiritual Direction too easily sounds like mentoring, counseling, or coaching, but it is not quite any of those things.
 Whatever you bring to direction, you will not find answers or advice.
 Instead you will find someone who has prayed for you, is listening to your story with full attention and without judgement, and helps you to notice things about yourself and your life.

 Whatever you may be experiencing in your life, in the context of your current situation: Who is God to you?
 Who are you to God?